anttihirvonen/demoscene-starter-kits/README.md

 Remember: the idea is to just provide a starting point and tips for the interested and help them begin the development – you don't need to document **everything** there is.
 Any guidelines are more than appreciated!

++## Technical notes
++
++The Minim library may not be installed which will result in a library not found error.Follow the instructions here to install https://github.com/ddf/Minim

 ## What is demoscene?

 From [Wikipedia](http://en.wikipedia.org/wiki/Demoscene):